 1. Registration:

-Based on the previous law, the affected organizations had to register from January 1, 2024.
+Based on the previous law, the affected organizations had to register from January 1, 2024 in Hungary.
 Organizations that commenced operations before 1 January 2024 were required to register until 30 June 2024.
 For all other organizations a 30-day registration deadline applies in accordance with the Cybersecurity Act.

 2. Security classification of electronic information systems: